saitaiky/notebook/docs/docs/crypto/index.md

 sidebar_position: 0
 ---

-The primary objective of this crypto section is to furnish concise knowledge about cryptocurrencies, offering valuable insights that can be of assistance in your journey into the crypto world.
+The primary objective of this crypto section is to provide concise knowledge about cryptocurrencies, offering valuable insights that can be of assistance in your journey into the crypto world.
 Rather than a conventional linear approach, we aim to provide bite-sized, practical information.

 My personal preference within the crypto ecosystem leans towards `Ethereum` and `Polkadot`, owing to their resilient architecture and flourishing ecosystems.
 Consequently, this section will place greater emphasis on these two cryptocurrencies.